rayattack/pidentity/README.md

 ### Contract Rules &amp; Conditions
-Great, now we know how to build a contract and tell it what actions and content `.to('a-unique-id-for-content')` it identifies.
+Great, now we know how to build a contract and tell it what actions and **Content** `.to('a-unique-id-for-content')` it identifies.
 But a contract is useless if we have no way of specifying the actual `content`, `contact`, and `context` data for which the contract is valid.